禁漫天堂

 Tuition costs will vary greatly depending on the university or program you choose.
 In the US, private universities are much more expensive than public universities.
 Explore any options for scholarships and funding 鈥 both in your home country and offered by American institutions.
 Do a scholarship search to see if you fit any criteria and explore different funding options your country offers.
 There's a surprising amount of funding out there if you know where to look.

-The average cost of tuition in a public college in the US is around $12,000 for in-state tuition.
-For out-of-state tuition, the average cost is around $28,000 鈥 not including room and board.
-The average cost of tuition at a private institution is about $39,500.
 Other cost considerations are books, accommodation, and food (referred to as room and board), which are not included in these averages.
-These generally add another $12,000 USD to the total.
+These generally add another USD 12,000 to the total.
 Elite and Ivy League universities and graduate programs tend to be even more expensive.
+Consider using a cost-of-living calculator, such as , to estimate total expenses in your chosen city.

 Good to know: